Breaking Down Medicare Part D

 The annual deductible is the first stage of coverage.
-If your plan has a deductible, you are responsible for paying the full cost of your prescription drugs until you meet the amount set by your plan.
+If your plan has a deductible, you are responsible for paying the full cost of your prescription drugs until you meet the deductible amount set by your plan.
 The deductible amount depends on the type of plan you choose and changes from year to year.
-Most “basic” plans have a deductible set by Medicare which is the most you will pay with any plan.
-Some plans have a $0 or low deductible which means your coverage will begin right away and you’ll have a copayment or coinsurance for your prescriptions and the plan pays the rest.
-While plans with a $0 or low deductible may seem like a good way to save money, they sometimes have higher copayments or coinsurance, fewer drugs on their formulary or the drugs are covered on a higher tier.
-This can sometimes cost you more than a plan with a deductible depending on the type and number of medications you take, as well as the tier they are on.
+Some plans may have a $0 deductible, which means your coverage will begin right away and you’ll have to pay a copayment or coinsurance for your prescriptions.
+While plans with a $0 deductible may seem like a good way to save money, they sometimes have higher copayments or coinsurance, fewer drugs on their formulary or the drugs are covered on a higher tier.
+This can sometimes cost you more than a plan with a deductible, depending on the type and number of medications you take as well as the tier they are on.

 Stage Two: Initial Coverage

-Once you meet your deductible amount, you enter the initial coverage stage which is when the plan begins to pay its share of the cost.
-During this stage, you pay a copayment or coinsurance for each of your prescription drugs and your plan pays the rest.
+Once you meet your deductible amount, you enter the initial coverage stage, which is when the plan begins to pay its share of the cost for your medications.
+During this stage, you pay a portion of the total cost for each of your prescription drugs through a copayment of coinsurance and your plan pays the rest.
 The amount you pay will vary depending on your plan and the “drug tier” your medication falls under.
-Most plans have between four and five drug tiers.
+Most plans have four or five drug tiers.
 The higher the tier, the more your copayment or coinsurance will be.
 You will stay in this stage until the total amount you and your plan have spent on covered drugs, including your deductible, reaches an amount set by Medicare.
 Once you exceed that amount, you enter the next stage of coverage, called the Coverage Gap.

 Stage Three: Coverage Gap

-Depending on the number of medications you take and what tier they are on you may never reach the Coverage Gap (also known as the donut hole).
+Depending on the number of medications you take and what tier they are on, you may never reach the Coverage Gap (also known as the donut hole).
 If you do reach this stage, your out-of-pocket costs will be higher.
-Your deductible, coinsurance and copayments in the initial coverage stage, the manufacturer discount and what you pay for covered drugs all count toward your out-of-pocket costs to get you out of this stage.
+You continue in this stage until your out-of-pocket costs reach an amount set by Medicare.
+The amount includes your deductible, coinsurance and copayments in the Initial Coverage stage; the manufacturer’s discount you get on covered brand-name drugs in the Gap; and what you pay for medications while in the Gap.
 Your monthly premium and any copayments for drugs that are not covered by the plan do not count toward out-of-pocket costs.
-One way to avoid the Coverage Gap is to use generic drugs from day one or by switching to a generic during the initial coverage stage.
-This way, if you do reach this stage your costs will be less.
-This is because, although the percentage you pay for generics is higher in this stage than for brand drugs, the cost for generic drugs is much lower which means you pay less overall.
+One way to avoid the Coverage Gap is to use generic drugs from day one or to switch to a generic during the initial coverage stage.

 Stage Four: Catastrophic Coverage